 One of the walls is the outside of the house.
 That gave me the idea of making the brewery feel like it’s outside.
 So I want to paint it white and add a counter bar with outdoor walls lights (I got the inspiration for this on Pinterest of all places) and add some turf with a picnic table in the middle.

-I created a board in Pinterest to collect my design ideas I liked.
+I created a board on Pinterest to collect the design ideas I liked.

 My dad was trying to convince me to put in a traditional bar.
 But I NEVER want to be a bartender.
 Pouring beer from a tap is fun and every patron should do it themselves.
 Plus, this leads into the idea that I don’t want anything to feel permanent.